pollyology/VolunteerHubProject/README.md

 - MySQL (Database)

 ## Features
-- Volunteer sign-up and scheduling
+- Account creation for admins and volunteers
-- Event management
-- Notifications and updates
+- Managing, modifying, and scheduling events